Judge Dalveer Bhandari

 Chief Justice of Bombay High Court (Maharashtra and Goa)

 Justice Bhandari was elevated as the Chief Justice of the Bombay High Court on 25 July 2004 (having the states of Maharashtra and Goa under its jurisdiction).
 Bombay High Court is one of the oldest and largest High Courts in India (equivalent to the State Supreme Court in the United States of America).

-As the Chief Justice he delivered a number of judgements in various branches of the law.
-His judgements and orders have led to a much larger allocation of funds for malnutrition in the five most backward districts of Maharashtra.
+As the Chief Justice he delivered a number of judgments in various branches of the law.
+His judgments and orders have led to a much larger allocation of funds for malnutrition in the five most backward districts of Maharashtra.

-By his judgement 100, judicial officers were appointed to deal with the cases pertaining to section 138 of the Negotiable Instruments Act, 1881.
+By his judgment 100, judicial officers were appointed to deal with the cases pertaining to Section 138 of the Negotiable Instruments Act, 1881.

 Justice Bhandari took special interest in mediation and conciliation.
 He was instrumental in setting up mediation and conciliation centres all over the states of Maharashtra and Goa.
 He also organized an International Conference on Mediation and Conciliation in Mumbai.
 He ensured better infrastructural facilities, particularly for the subordinate judiciary in the states of Maharashtra and Goa.
 He also took keen interest in computerization, videoconferencing facilities, legal aid and legal literacy programmes.
 He was instrumental in setting up the Information Centre for Litigants in the Bombay High Court.

 Justice Bhandari was elevated as a judge of the High Court of Delhi on 19 March 1991.
 He served as a judge of the High Court of Delhi for more than 13 years before he was elevated as the Chief Justice of the Bombay High Court.